 All multisport activities would be treated in the same way, and you would simply have to set them up through Movescount.
 It doesn't have to be a competition, it can be that you do combined running and swimming training and want to have it in the same activity, instead of two separate ones.
 Simply set up that multisport mode and you can select it in Ambit3.

 The procedure would be the same as in triathlon.
-You start the activity and to switch from one to the other, you leave the "Back lap" button pressed.
+You start the activity and to change from one activity to another, you will leave the "Back lap" button pressed.

 The Suunto Ambit3 has a magnetic compass.
-Unlike the digital compass you can find on other watches, you don't have to be moving around to get your current direction and north.
-Simply rotating around yourself will update it on screen.
-You can also create a direction of interest by pressing the "lap" button inside the compass display while pointing the red indicator at your final destination.
+Unlike the digital compass found in other watches, you don't need to be moving to get your current direction and north.
+Simply rotate it around yourself and it will update on the screen.
+You can also create an address of interest.
+To do this, within the compass screen you can press the "lap" button while pointing the red pointer to your final destination.

 This can be quite useful.
 Imagine that you are at the top of a hill and your final destination is a village, but when you come down you go into a dense forest or a very dense fog.
 By marking your final destination in advance you will know the direction you should follow at all times.

 If there is something we can always highlight about Suunto Ambit is precisely its adventurous side, and as such its possibilities of navigation, positioning and creation of POIs (Points of Interest).

 Navigation can be started at any time from the watch menu, or from an activity.
 To do this from the menu, simply select the "Navigation" option.